wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 ## Listing all Users
 Our final challenge is to create another page that allows one to view a list of all users on the Rango app.
 This one is relatively straightforward - we need to implement another template, view and URL mapping - but the view in this instance is very simplistic.
 We'll be creating a list of users registered to Rango - and providing a hyperlink to view their profile using the code we implemented in the previous section.

-### Creating the `list_profiles.html` Template
+### Creating a Template for User Profiles
-With the exercise not providing names to files and views, we can call the template what we want.
-Let's call it `list_profiles.html` - so go ahead and create that file in Rango's `templates` directory.

-Within the file, add the following HTML markup and Django template code.
+In Rango's templates directory, create a template called `list_profiles.html`, within the file, add the following HTML markup and Django template code.

 {lang="html",linenos=off}
 	{% extends 'rango/base_bootstrap.html' %}